Search

 Family Nuclear Science Night

-As part of Nuclear Science Week, INL celebrated another successful installment of its annual Family Nuclear Science Night in 2023, welcoming nearly 300 students and parents to University Place in Idaho Falls for an evening of hands-on science projects, creative activities and demonstrations.
-Students collected pins and passport stamps at educational stations like a Van de Graaff generator and augmented reality exhibits.
+As part of hosting the national event for Nuclear Science Week and in conjunction with the laboratory’s 75th anniversary celebration, Family Nuclear Science Night expanded to two nights in 2024, welcoming over 500 students and parents to the laboratory for an evening of hands-on science projects, creative activities and demonstrations.
+Students explored educational stations like a Van de Graaff generator and augmented reality exhibits, learning about nuclear science from laboratory staff, energy industry partners and other community organizations.

 STEM trailer

-INL mobilized its STEM trailer, a mobile, pop-up education space that allows the laboratory to bring an immersive educational experience on the road, providing students with hands-on learning opportunities to at a wide variety of schools and community events.
+As part of our 75th anniversary celebration, INL mobilized its STEM trailer, a mobile, pop-up education space that allows the laboratory to bring an immersive educational experience on the road.
+At major community events like the War Bonnet Rodeo and Atomic Days, thousands of students and community members were invited to explore this mobile nuclear science lab packed with interactive exhibits.

 Idaho National Laboratory